 Grant and Mayo Clinic Graduate School of Biomedical Sciences citations

-The National Institutes of Health (NIH) requires that the Clinical and Translational Science Award (CTSA) be cited by authors who receive funding through the Center for Clinical and Translational Science (CCaTS) or who use any CCaTS services to support their research.
-As a Postdoctoral Certificate Program scholar, you are required to cite the grant.
+The National Institutes of Health (NIH) requires that the Clinical and Translational Science Award (CTSA) grant be cited by authors who receive funding through Mayo Clinic Center for Clinical and Translational Science (CCaTS) or who use any CCaTS services to support their research.
+As a Postdoctoral Master's Degree Program scholar, you have received CCaTS support and must cite the grant.

-The minimum cumulative GPA required to complete the Postdoctoral Certificate Program is 3.0 on a 4.0 scale.
+The minimum cumulative GPA required to complete the Postdoctoral Master's Degree Program is 3.0 on a 4.0 scale.
 Grades of "satisfactory" ("S") are not calculated in the GPA.
 At least half the credits taken must be graded using the A-F system.

 Probation and dismissal

-Poor academic performance or poor nonacademic conduct may result in probation or dismissal from the Postdoctoral Certificate Program.
-See Mayo Graduate School probation and dismissal policies for more information (must be logged in to the Mayo network).
+Poor academic performance or poor nonacademic conduct may result in probation or dismissal from the Postdoctoral Master's Degree Program.
+Review Mayo Clinic Graduate School of Biomedical Sciences probation and dismissal policies for more information (must be logged in to the Mayo Clinic network).

 Mayo Clinic considers plagiarism a form of scholastic and scientific misconduct.
-Any instances of suspected plagiarism will be investigated.
-If plagiarism is proven, it may result in a failing grade or other disciplinary action.
+All instances of suspected plagiarism are investigated.
+If plagiarism is proved, it may result in a failing grade or other disciplinary action.